Best Bowling Shoes for Men and Women 2025: Top Picks

 Use shoe covers.

-To prevent any kinds of debris, dirt, moisture, and other stuff getting into the outer sole of your bowling shoes, it’s also highly recommended that you use shoe covers every time you leave the players’ area.
+To prevent any kinds of debris, dirt, moisture, and other stuff from getting into the outer sole of your bowling shoes, it’s also highly recommended that you use shoe covers every time you leave the players’ area.
 This means that you’ll need to do this while you’re playing or when you’re wearing your bowling shoes.
 Doing so can help prolong the lifespan of your athletic footwear.

 Disinfect regularly.